isomerpages/moe-temasekjc/_admissions/IP Year 1 Registration (2025 Intake).md

 <p style="text-align: justify;">If you are unable to complete the online IP1 Registration Form, or have any other questions, please contact the TJC General Office at 64428066 for assistance.

-</p><p style="text-align: justify;">We look forward to seeing all IP1 students in school on 7 Jan 2025 as you begin your journey in TJC IP!
+</p><p style="text-align: justify;">We look forward to seeing all IP1 students in school on 7 January 2025 as you begin your journey in TJC IP!
 </p>